Multi-Mind Mayhem

 Multi-Mind Mayhem: Isekai Tensei Soudouki (異世界転生騒動記, Isekai Tensei Sōdōki) is a Japanese light novel series written by Ryousen Takami and illustrated by Ririnra.
 It was originally serialized on the online publication platform Shōsetsuka ni Narō in 2013; after winning an award from the publishing company AlphaPolis, it moved serialization to that company's website.
 Fourteen volumes were published between March 2014 and March 2019.
-A manga adaptation illustrated by Honoji began serialization on AlphaPolis' website in May 2015, and has been compiled into 13 volumes as of October 2024.
+A manga adaptation illustrated by Honoji began serialization on AlphaPolis' website in May 2015, and has been compiled into 14 volumes as of March 2026.
+An anime television series adaptation produced by Studio Deen is set to premiere in January 2027.

 Premise

 Bard Cornelius, a young man from a noble family in the Kingdom of Mauricia, is blessed with great skills.
 This is because he actually has three souls in him: his own, the warlord Oka Sanai Sadatoshi, and Masaharu Oka, his identity in a previous life.
 Aimed with the skills and knowledge of those inside him, he excels in aspects such as business and military tactics.